Unengine/BokutachiToOpenLR2ScoreImporter/README.md

 5. Select the path to your player.db file.
 6. The import process will start automatically.
 7. Press any key to close the application once finished.
+8. You should launch it twice if you need to import both SP and DP scores.
+(Optional)

 ## Disclaimer